Utah-CS3550-Fall-2023/assignments/hw4.md

 see your application running and showing the list of assignments!

 Make sure that the stylesheet, favicon, images, and links all work correctly (except submission links, which need not work yet).
-If they don't, check that you haven't hard-coded `localhost:8000` into any of them.
+If one of them doesn't, check that you haven't hard-coded `localhost:8000` into any of your HTML files.
 All links in your application should be to host-relative URLs which start with a forward slash (`/`).
 If you find any broken URLs, fix them.
 Then upload the new source code by re-running the `scp` (or `pscp`) command and rerun the `runserver` command.

+If no static files work, check that your NGINX configuration has the correct `/static/` block.
+If you nonetheless cannot get it to work, you can remove that block and pass `--insecure` together with `--noreload` when running your Django application.

 Phase 5: Setting up your domain with HTTPS
 ------------------------------------------